brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v15.md

 > ### ◆ A NOTE ON THE TAGS IN THIS PART
 > Every result below was verified or derived **in the architecture of versions 6 through 14**.
 They are stated in full because they are the theory's content, but within version 15 they carry the tag **[C]** — *conditional on the static regression of §VIII.1*.
 Where a bracket below reads $[V]$ or $[D]$, it records the status of the original computation, not a claim that the result has been re-established here.
 >
-> **What the condition now amounts to is much less than it was.** §VIII.1 discharges the central link — Law II's static limit really does give great-circle meridians with quotient $\mathbb{RP}^3$, and that is now *derived* rather than required.
-What remains conditional is the step from the derived static geometry to each specific number.
+> **What the condition amounts to.** §VIII.1 splits the static limit into two parts: an **assumption [S]** that the meridian structure is the antipodal great-circle pencil, and a **derivation [D]** that such a pencil has quotient $\mathbb{RP}^3$. *The static limit as a whole is therefore not derived* — only its quotient is, and only given the pencil.
+Everything below is conditional on the assumption as well as on the remaining regression steps.

 ## IV.1 The twin theorem [V]